lecho/campus/README.md

-#Campus
+#Campus for Android

-Campus map for Technical University of Lodz.
+Campus map for Technical University of Lodz - Android application.

 Available on the [**Google Play**][1]